mbulat/plutus/README.markdown

 Access & Security
 =================

 The Engine provides controllers and views for viewing Accounts and Entries via the `Plutus::AccountsController` and `Plutus::EntriesController` classes.
-The controllers will render HTML, XML and JSON, and are compatible with [ActiveResource](http://api.rubyonrails.org/classes/ActiveResource/Base.html)
+The controllers will render HTML, XML and JSON.

 These controllers are read-only for reporting purposes.
 It is assumed entry creation will occur within your applications code.